osllmai/inDox/docs/indoxRag/examples/hf_mistral_SimpleReader.md

 :::

 ::: {#905f5aeb288a9ea3 .cell .markdown id="905f5aeb288a9ea3"}
-Now that our Retrieval-Augmented Generation (RAG) system with Indox is fully set up, we can test it with a sample question.
+Now that our Retrieval-Augmented Generation (RAG) system with IndoxRag is fully set up, we can test it with a sample question.
 We\'ll use the `invoke` submethod to get a response from the system.